Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Spatial and Statistical Modeling

 which is rooted in using $\mHest$ and the beamforming weights $\vf\thphtxi$ and $\vw\thphrxj$ to capture coupling trends as a function of transmit and receive beamforming.
 The expression of \eqref{eq:compute-muij} is quite similar to and is inspired by that of \eqref{eq:power-si}--\eqref{eq:power-si-inr}.
 The scalars $\xi$ and $\Gsqest$ serve as model parameters that we will fit based on our measurements using the true $\braces{\muij}$.
 Along with normalizing the energy of the channel matrix as $\normfro{\mHest}^2 = \Nt \cdot \Nr$, we also remind the reader that we normalize our beams as $\normtwo{\vf}^2 = \Nt$ and $\normtwo{\vw}^2 = \Nr$.
 These normalizations are crucial for proper scaling of $\muijest$.
 Recall that \eqref{eq:compute-muij} is used to estimate the mean $\muij$ of the $(i,j)$-th neighborhood and not the actual \ginr of the $(i,j)$-th beam pair.
-For this reason, $\Gsqest$ and $\mHbar$ should not be thought of as equal to $\Gsq$ and $\mH$, though they may closely align.
+For this reason, $\Gsqest$ and $\mHbar$ should not be thought of as equal to $\Gsq$ and $\mH$ in \eqref{eq:power-si}, though they may closely align.

-\textbf{Fitting model parameters $\xi$ and $\Gsqest$ to measurements.} The model parameters $\xi$ and $\Gsqest$ introduced in \eqref{eq:compute-muij} provide us a means to account for distributional discrepancies in $\braces{\muij}$ and the \ginr one would theoretically expect based on our coarsely-approximated channel $\mHest$.
+\textbf{Fitting model parameters $\xi$ and $\Gsqest$ to measurements.} The model parameters $\xi$ and $\Gsqest$ introduced in \eqref{eq:compute-muij} allow us to account for distributional discrepancies in $\braces{\muij}$ and the \ginr one would theoretically expect based on our coarsely-approximated channel $\mHest$.
 The role of these model parameters can be better observed by expressing \eqref{eq:compute-muij} in log-form as